Florida mayor solicited sex for speed bumps, ethics panel finds

 Stewart solicited sex from a constituent "based on an understanding his vote, official action, or judgment would be influenced," the commission said.

-Stewart did not immediately respond to a request for comment, but he denied the allegation to The Palm Beach Post.
-The Florida Commission on Ethics did not immediately respond to a request for comment.

-The report alleges that Stewart told constituent Catherine Padilla three years ago that he would install speed bumps she had advocated for if she had sex with him, according to the Post.

-Padilla filed two complaints this year that Stewart had made a sexual innuendo at her during a banquet and that he had solicited sex for the speed bumps, the Post reported.
+Catherine Padilla, 54, a caregiver for the elderly who has lived in Lantana since 1984, filed two complaints this year that Stewart had made a sexual innuendo at her during a banquet and that he had solicited sex for the speed bumps, according to documents from the commission.

 The commission dismissed the complaint about the innuendo in June, but went forward with the complaint about the speed bumps.